 Step 7: Table of Crystal Clear Resin and Embedded Objects

-- With our epoxy table guide you can not only realize projects with cool water look.
+- With our epoxy table guide, you can not only undertake projects with a cool water look.
 There is also an almost infinite number of designs that can turn your homemade River Table into an extraordinary work of art.
 Beautiful results are also possible when different objects are embedded in crystal clear resin.
-To do this, you first pour a first layer of crystal clear epoxy resin between your two wooden boards.
+To do this, you first pour the first layer of crystal clear epoxy resin between your two wooden boards.
 You should work carefully, but also rather quickly.
 Then you warm up this first layer very briefly with a hot-air dryer.
 You should never aim at one spot for longer than 3 seconds to prevent the heat from burning in the material and causing it to turn yellow.

 Images: left: Marco Zamperini / shutterstock.com, right: Wood’n Water Artwork and Design